Frequently Asked Questions (FAQ)

 Besides special events or projects that may take place on weekends, the internship follow the same class calendar as any other class; therefore you are supposed to work Monday/Thursday.

 Yes.
 For semester internship you are supposed to go to your internship twice a week for 5 hours each time.
 Considering the commuting time, you should dedicate 2 half-days to the internship.
-Summer won’t incur any conflicts since you will be registered for the two classes that constitute the Internship program (ROST 370 and Italian 300).

 No, a previous experience is not a requirement even though it could be useful in order to reflect the cultural differences between Italy and the US.